TeamMaestro/node-document-service-client/README.md

-# node-document-service-client
+# node-document-service
-A TypeScript NodeJS client that interfaces with the Maestro Document Management Service
+A TypeScript NodeJS client that interfaces with the Maestro Document Service

 ## Getting Started

 Run this to install the latest stable version.

-> npm i @teammaestro/node-document-service-client
+> npm i @teammaestro/node-document-service

-All you need to do is point is import `@teammaestro/node-document-service-client` within your project and the client will be exported into your script from the latest build.
+All you need to do is point is import `@teammaestro/node-document-service` within your project and the client will be exported into your script from the latest build.

-`import { DocumentService } from 'node-document-service-client';`
+`import { DocumentService } from 'node-document-service';`

 # Documentation
 ## Overview
-### new DocumentService(options: any)
+### new DocumentService({ host: string, apiKey: string, apiSecret: string, apiCustomer: string, logging: boolean })
 **Parameters:**
-* host (string | _optional_ | _default: 127.0.0.1_) - The domain that the Maestro Document Service is located at
+* host (string | _optional_ | _default: https://dms.meetmaestro.com_) - The domain that the Maestro Document Service is located at
 * apiKey (string | _required_) - The API Key you are given to communication with DMS
 * apiSecret (string | _required_) - The API Secret you are given to communication with DMS
 * apiCustomer (string | _required_) - The API Customer you are given to communication with DMS